wiseupdata/virtual-machines-vm/README.md

 > X2Go is a remote desktop software solution that enables you to access graphical desktops of Linux servers over a low bandwidth connection.
 It is a fast and lightweight alternative to other remote desktop protocols, such as VNC or RDP.
 >
-> X2Go is a good choice for setting up RDP on your Ubuntu VM running in Oracle Cloud for several reasons:
+> X2Go is a good choice for setting up RDP on your Ubuntu VM running in Cloud for several reasons:
 >
 > - It is open-source and free.
 > - It provides a secure remote desktop solution by using the SSH protocol for encryption.